In SketchUp, you can copy geometry by using

 - Click the selection you want to copy and rotate.
 The following figure shows the inference lines that appear after clicking the rock.

-- Tell SketchUp to make copies by pressing and releasing the Ctrl key (Microsoft Windows) or the Option key (Mac OS X).
+- Tell SketchUp to make copies by tapping the Ctrl key (Microsoft Windows) or the Option key (macOS) to toggle the Copy functionality, this will persist until it's toggled off.
 A plus sign appears next to the Rotate cursor.
 (You can actually tell SketchUp to make copies anytime between Steps 3 and 5.)

 - Move the cursor to wherever you want to place your rotated copy.
 As you move the cursor, an inference line shows the angle between your original geometry and the rotated copy, as shown in the figure.